-In particular, the long time involvement of members of the City of South Perth Environment Association is appreciated and highly valued.
+In particular, the long time involvement of The City of South Perth Environment Association, Mr Warwick Boardman and his fellow members is appreciated and highly valued.
 The contribution of Andrew Thomson to the issues of this review and the on-ground volunteer efforts by him and John Feldman is acknowledged.